The Mountain that Told Me to Buzz Off | by Warren Goldie

 I lived in Boulder, Colorado from 2004 through 2009.
 Though Colorado is one of the most beautiful of U.S. states, the alpine experience didn’t fully agree with me.
-That said, I wouldn’t trade what transpired there there for anything in the world.
+That said, I wouldn’t trade what happened there there for anything in the world.
 In particular, I’m referring to little known yet notably curious oddities concerning mountains.
 They are not at all what you think.
-Listen:

 The problem is, we have been admiring them too long.
 They know this.
 Which is why they take for granted their beauty and have little understanding of the way it affects others.